OpenDroneMap/NodeODM/README.md

 ## Contributing

-Make a pull request small contributions.
+Make a pull request for small contributions.
 For big contributions, please open a discussion first.
 Please use ES6 syntax while writing new Javascript code so that we can keep the code base uniform.

 ## Roadmap